AntoinePaques/MocktailGPT/packages/@mocktailgpt/ts/README.md

 - `x-operation-type`
 - `x-prompt`

-See `orval.config.ts` to override mutators or mocks.
+See `orval.config.js` to override mutators or mocks.
 You can pass a custom config path to `mocktail` as well.